Healthy Blueberry Oatmeal Breakfast Cookies

-These toddler approved Healthy Blueberry Oatmeal Cookies are super soft, chewy, easy to make, and the perfect way to use all those in season fresh picked blueberries!
+These toddler-approved Healthy Blueberry Oatmeal Breakfast Cookies are super soft, chewy, easy to make, and the perfect way to use either fresh or frozen blueberries for a delicious and nutritious breakfast!

 Seriously.
-Is there anything better than fresh picked blueberries?
-Maybe fresh picked blueberries that cost only $1.30 a lb?
-Or how about watching a baby love fresh picked blueberries? 😉
+Is there anything better than fresh-picked blueberries?
+Just watching a baby love freshly picked blueberries!

 Ingredients Needed:

-These cookies are super soft, chewy, and made healthy by using whole wheat flour and maple syrup instead of refined sugars for sweetness.
-I love it when the girls get super excited about a cookie that I can get excited about them eating them.
+Once done, these cookies are super soft, chewy, and made healthy by using whole wheat flour and maple syrup instead of refined sugars for sweetness.
+I love it when the girls get so excited about a cookie that I can get excited about them too because I know how nutritious and delicious they are!

 Enjoy those fresh blueberries, friends!
 While you’re at it, if you’re looking for additional ways to use all those tasty berries, we’ve already made a couple of batches of our Blueberry Almond Granola!